HeathLoganCampbell/HeathLoganCampbell/README.md

 * [Nanocraft](https://github.com/HeathLoganCampbell/Nanocraft) :: Reverse engineering the popular voxel game, Minecraft protocol.
 * [Sharable webtimer](https://github.com/HeathLoganCampbell/sharable-webtimer) :: A simple web timer website that you can start countdown from the url
 * [Lab Goat](https://github.com/HeathLoganCampbell/LabGoat) :: A small game written in java about putting boxes in the correct places
-* [CobbleLite](https://github.com/HeathLoganCampbell/CobbleLite) :: Allows you to write minecraft mods in js in real time
 * [CobbleMapExperiment](https://github.com/HeathLoganCampbell/CobbleMapExperiment) :: Share worlds across minecraft servers, while being faster and more space efficient than the original
 * [Mini Raytracer](https://github.com/HeathLoganCampbell/Mini-Raytracer) :: Raytracing system using phong illumination to simulate real light
 * Coconut :: A discord bot that allows easy addition of plugins